-Model Peer Review Checklist
+Model Peer Review Checklist: Rapid appraisal

-Rapid appraisal

 Commissioning author

-Subject:
+Subject

-Date due back with author:
+Date due back with author

 Peer review criteria Reviewer comments

 Is the problem definition clear and scoped?

 Is the framework logical and fit for the purpose?

-Have the alternatives been assessed clearly?
+Have a full set of options been identified and analysed?
+(LGA requirements)

 Have risks/mitigation been spelt out?

 Is there a good 'close' to the paper? (e.g. next steps)

 What more could be done to sharpen the messaging?
+And presentation?

+Does the Executive Summary capture the key elements of the paper?

 What's not there that should be?

-General Comments
+General comments